superfly/docs/elixir/the-basics/troubleshooting.html.md

 An empty list means is has no connections.

-During the process, make note of any logged messages that that might help explain why the two nodes can't connect.
+During the process, make note of any logged messages that might help explain why the two nodes can't connect.